 6. Promote Healthy Work-Life Balance

-Sometime it can be easy for employers to forget that employees have personal lives that take priority.
+Unfortunately, some employers forget that employees have personal lives that take priority.

 But, it’s not all about the benefits.
 The attitude of your managers, when faced with employees’ personal dilemmas, will make a difference.
 Although employees often value the chance to work from home, this doesn’t mean you should ask them to take work home.
-Instead, work from home capabilities usually means the ability to work from home during a normal work day.
+Instead, work from home should mean work done during a normal work day.

 Managers can be supportive when employees need to take time off.
-(Although they should also be trained on watching for employee requests that signal potential FMLA use as well.)
+Note, however, that they should also be trained on watching for employee requests that signal potential FMLA use.

-7. Use Software to Streamline Redundancy and Eliminate Mistakes
+7. Use Software to Eliminate Redundancy and Reduce Mistakes

 Implementing systems and software can make a big difference.
 That’s because it helps to automate and improve communications.
 Project management applications make it easy for managers and team members to see what’s required on a project and who’s responsible.
 Messaging apps can make communication instant and avoid the stress from unplanned lengthy discussions that often occur face-to-face.

-By implementing the right software, you can eliminate redundant tasks from employees and tap into their creativity instead.
+With the right software, you can eliminate redundant tasks and tap into employee creativity instead.
 Consider that 10 minutes spent filling out a weekly timecard turns into 520 minutes each year.
-Instead, employees can clock in automatically.
-This also eliminates redundant timesheets data entry by payroll employees.
+Let employees clock in automatically.
+This also eliminates tedious timesheet data entry by payroll employees.

-Other tasks can be streamlined.
-Through an employee portal, employees can view pay stubs, W2s, and request time off.
-They can update personal information and view the employee handbook.
+Streamline as many HR tasks as possible.
+For example, through an employee portal, employees can view pay stubs, W2s, and request time off.
+They can also update personal information and view the employee handbook.

-Consider, the stress your employees endure when a key individual takes time off or quits unexpectedly.
+Consider the stress your employees endure when a key individual takes time off or quits unexpectedly.
 Suddenly employees are scrambling to recreate processes or to gain access to critical systems.
-Make sure that you have a process down that has recorded key processes.
-Software allows the reassignment of authority and makes this easier.
+Make sure you document and automate workflows company-wide.
+Good software lessens your reliance on institutional knowledge.

 If you feel overwhelmed by employee relationship management, don’t worry.
-Creating an employee relations policy by starting with even one or two of these ideas will help you to improve employee relations.
+Creating an employee relations policy by starting with even one or two of these ideas will help you.
 The most cost-effective will be to implement software tools.
 Many of these tools are inexpensive and provide a swift time to value.